 Share Your LPL Memory

-Graduate student at LPL from 1980 - 1987, has shared these pictures of his time here.
+Graduate student at LPL from 1980 - 1987, has shared pictures of his time here.
 See John Spencer's LPL photos.

 Though I spent decades in Tucson, few people associate me with LPL.
 But I worked at LPL for 3 summers and one autumn semester, beginning just after I graduated from high school.
 I flew out to Tucson in late June 1962, stayed in the old Pioneer Hotel downtown, then put on my suit (I came from the east!) and walked to campus, all the way to Steward Observatory on the far east side of campus, past all the empty fields.
 After all, an observatory is where you would expect planetary research to be done.